 - Test the password before you can load the wallet, to make sure that your backup password is correct.

 So, type or paste the password in the text box, and click

 Wasabi integrates BIP 38: Password-Protected Private Key, which means that the secrets needed to spend the bitcoin are encrypted on the computer.
-If someone has compromised your operating system and hardware and he only has the encrypted secrets, then no bitcoin can be spent.
-You need both the encrypted secrets, and the password in order to get the private key which can sign a spending transaction.
+If someone has compromised your operating system and hardware and he only has the encrypted secrets, then no bitcoin can be spent by him.
+You need both the encrypted secrets, and the password in order to enable the private key which can sign a spending transaction.
 This means that the password is your last line of defense against anyone who tries to steal your bitcoin.